Skip to Content

 If you're planning to travel in the region and the rest of France, then it's probably best to arrange a car rental at Lyon airport.
 Make sure you research and compare prices for car rentals before you decide to rent it.

-Obviously, if you're planning on just staying in Lyon, then we don't advise hiring a car because the public transport system in Lyon is extensive, and the city is a nightmare to navigate by car.
+If you're planning on just staying in Lyon, then we don't advise hiring a car because the public transport system in Lyon is extensive, and the city is a nightmare to navigate by car.
 On top of this, parking fees can be quite pricey.

 Arriving late at night at Lyon airport